-- Basic requirements for nuclear safety, including nuclear security and measures to be taken to prevent unlawful dealings with nuclear material or nuclear waste. - Licensing obligation, licensing requirements, mandate to decide on licence conditions and conditions for revocation of licences. - General obligations of the licensees, including requirements for measures to maintain and improve safety, to perform periodic safety reviews (PSR), to decommission and dismantle facilities, and to safely handle and dispose of nuclear waste. - Provisions on supervision and mandates of the regulatory authority. - Provisions on public transparency. - Provisions on responsibilities and sanctions.
+- Basic requirements for nuclear safety, including nuclear security and measures to be taken to prevent unlawful dealings with nuclear material or nuclear waste. - Licensing obligation, licensing requirements, mandate to decide on licence conditions and conditions for revocation of licences. - Provisions on subsidiary responsibility of the state for nuclear activities and ultimate responsibility of the state for nuclear waste. - General obligations of the licensees, including requirements for measures to maintain and improve safety, to perform periodic safety reviews (PSR), to decommission and dismantle facilities, and to safely handle and dispose of nuclear waste. - Provisions on supervision and mandates of the regulatory authority. - Provisions on public transparency. - Provisions on responsibilities and sanctions.